MAY 1st, 2019

 - Representative Whisnant

 Generally speaking, elected officials and their staff make policy.
 They appropriate money for afterschool programs through school, city, state and federal budgets.
 They also decide how funds can be used, what training or supports may be offered and what activities should take place in afterschool programs they fund.
 They are the policy makers.

 It is also the job of these policy makers to represent you – the constituents who voted them into office.
 Therefore your opinion on issues is extremely important to them.
 If they don’t respond to your viewpoints, they are likely to lose their jobs.

 That’s why it is so important to tell your elected officials about issues that matter to you.
 There are THREE ways you can get involved – pick the one that works for you and ask your legislator to support afterschool and summer programs in Oregon.

 1.)
 Make an appointment with your legislator during legislative session

-We can provide you with a packet of information, including talking points to help you feel comfortable getting started – and we know once you get going, it’ll be easy to talk about the amazing things your program is doing to provide expanded learning opportunities for the kids in your community!
+You can use this Advocacy Guidance packet, including key messages, to help you feel comfortable getting started – and we know once you get going, it’ll be easy to talk about the amazing things your program is doing to provide expanded learning opportunities for the kids in your community!

 2.)
 Call Your Legislator